-General and administrative expenses for the three months ended September 30, 2014 was \$4.0 million compared to \$2.4 million for the same period in 2013, an increase of \$1.6 million.
-The increase was primarily due to a \$1.0 million increase in personnel and consulting related expenses associated with an increase in stock-based compensation related to common stock options granted during 2014 and from an increase in headcount of three employees.
-Additionally, there was an increase of \$0.5 million in legal, accounting and recruiting services to support our growing infrastructure as we expanded our operations and prepared to become a public company.
+General and administrative expenses for the three months ended September 30, 2015 were \$10.2 million compared to \$4.0 million for the same period in 2014, an increase of \$6.2 million.
+The increase was primarily due to an increase of \$1.7 million in personnel, consulting and other related expenses and \$1.7 million in stock-based compensation as a result of an increase in headcount, annual salaries increases, and costs associated with stock options granted in the first three quarters of 2015.
+Additionally, the increase was due to an increase of \$2.2 million in legal, accounting, recruiting and other professional services and \$0.6 million in facilities, supplies and materials to support our growing infrastructure as we expanded our operations as a public company.

-General and administrative expenses for the nine months ended September 30, 2014 was \$11.4 million compared to \$5.0 million for the same period in 2013, an increase of \$6.4 million.
-The increase was primarily due to a \$4.3 million increase in personnel and consulting related expenses associated with an increase in stock-based compensation related to the common stock warrants and options granted in 2014 and from an increase in headcount of eleven employees.
-Additionally, there was an increase of \$1.9 million in legal, accounting and recruiting services to support our growing infrastructure as we expanded our operations and prepared to become a public company.
+General and administrative expenses for the nine months ended September 30, 2015 were \$25.1 million compared to \$11.4 million for the same period in 2014, an increase of \$13.7 million.
+The increase was primarily due to an increase of \$5.1 million in personnel, consulting and other related expenses and \$2.8 million in stock-based compensation as a result of an increase in headcount, annual salaries increases, and costs associated with stock options granted in 2015.
+The increase in stock-based compensation was driven primarily from additional stock options granted in the first three quarters of 2015, partially offset by common stock warrants issued during the first nine months of 2014.
+In addition, the increase in general and administrative expenses was due to an increase of \$4.6 million in legal, accounting, recruiting and other professional services and \$1.2 million in facilities, supplies and materials to support our growing infrastructure as we expanded our operations as a public company.